cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   confinement_power_scaling
     A :class:`~cfspopcon.named_options.ConfinementPowerScaling` indicating which confinement mode power-threshold scaling to use.

   greenwald_density_limit
     The highest volume-averaged density which can be achieved before a density-limit disruption is triggered.

+  min_P_radiation
+    Minimum amount of radiated power.
+If the intrinsic radiated power is less than this, a core radiator will be injected to reach this level.

+  P_radiation_from_core_seeded_impurity
+    How much power (if any) is radiated from the core radiator.

+  core_seeded_impurity_concentration
+    What is the concentration of the core radiator required to reach the required level of radiated power.

+  maximum_P_LH_factor_for_P_SOL
+    If :term:`power_crossing_separatrix` is more than this factor times the LH threshold, the extra power will be radiated using a core radiator.

+  change_in_zeff
+    Change in :term:`z_effective` due to each species.

+  change_in_dilution
+    Change in :term:`dilution` due to each species.

+  min_P_radiation
+    Minimum amount of radiated power.
+If the intrinsic radiated power is less than this, a core radiator will be injected to reach this level.

+  P_radiation_from_core_seeded_impurity
+    How much power (if any) is radiated from the core radiator.

+  core_seeded_impurity_concentration
+    What is the concentration of the core radiator required to reach the required level of radiated power.

+  maximum_P_LH_factor_for_P_SOL
+    If :term:`power_crossing_separatrix` is more than this factor times the LH threshold, the extra power will be radiated using a core radiator.

+  change_in_zeff
+    Change in :term:`z_effective` due to each species.

+  change_in_dilution
+    Change in :term:`dilution` due to each species. greenwald_density_limit
+    The highest volume-averaged density which can be achieved before a density-limit disruption is triggered.